QuinnFargen/CarScrapper/README.md

 Current Status:

-1. Python process is built to scrap through like of MakeModelYear of cars.
+1. Python process is built to scrap through a list of Make/Model/Year of cars.
 2. Sql Server is set up to hold data inserted from python process.
    a.
 Working on getting the duplicate / update on VINs finalized.